l7mp/stunner/README.md

 [autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale) to adapt
 the size of the STUNner pool to the actual demand.

 Notably, the media server pool can likewise be (auto-)scaled with Kubernetes effortlessly.
+Each conventional WebRTC media server is a unique snowflake: tied to a public IP address and managed by hand.
+Contrarily, with STUNner the media servers can become ephemeral and disposable, so that it is easy to replicate and scale the media plane with automated tools.

-For instance, the below scales the media server pool in the [Kurento demo](#demo) deployment to 20 instances and again, automatic health-checks and load-balancing should just work as expected.
+The below command will scale the media server pool in the [Kurento demo](#demo) deployment to 20 instances and again, automatic health-checks and load-balancing should just work as expected.

 ```console